djrrb/OldGlory/README.md

 Using <a href="http://drawbot.readthedocs.org">Drawbot</a> to draw the American flag.

-But it's also responsive!
-I made it to experiment with Drawbot Variables.
+It's also responsive!
+I made this to experiment with Drawbot Variables.

 <img src="oldGlory_example.png" style="max-width: 600px" />